Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Patients are central in all decision-making about the course of treatment.
-They are provided clear, evidence-based, and complete information about the risks of pursuing treatment options and risks of not breastfeeding/bodyfeeding.
+- Patients are central in all decision-making about the course of mental health treatment.
+They are provided clear, evidence-based, and complete information about the risks of pursuing treatment options and risks of not breastfeeding/bodyfeeding

-- When working with patients prenatally and interconception, providers educate patients about the mental health benefits of doula care and refer patients to doulas in their community who reflect and represent the racial, ethnic, and cultural diversity of the patient.
+- When working with patients prenatally and interconception, providers educate patients about the mental health benefits of doula care and refer patients to doulas in their community who reflect and represent the racial, ethnic, and cultural identity and preferences of the patient

 Workplace